astianthus/word-order-variation/README.md

 ## Command line options

 The first command line argument after `analysis.py` must be a corpus collection file using the format of `corpora.txt`, and after that, a prefix for the paths in `corpora.txt` (e.g. `.` or `..`), but after that any of the following options may be specified.
-Four relate to the output:
+Six relate to the output:

 - `-d`: prints the word order distribution for each analysed corpus.
 - `-e`: prints a random sample of (up to) 5 examples for each identified word order, for each analysed corpus.
 - `-h`: plots a clustered heatmap of the corpora's distributions over the most common word orders.
 - `-f`: creates or overwrites the file `distributions.txt` with all distributional data collected by the script.
+- `-l`: prints a LaTeX-compatible overview of the distributions found for each language.
+- `-c`: prints a matrix of the Pearson correlation coefficient for each pair of word orders, as well as a list of each word order pair sorted by their correlation.

 Three others relate to the analysis performed: